 By Dr. Beau Horner

-Dr. Beau Horner is a licensed chiropractor.
+Dr. Beau Horner is a licensed Chiropractor.
 He provides patient-specific treatment plans that incorporate the use of chiropractic, physical therapy techniques, soft-tissue therapies, nutritional and ergonomic counseling, and home exercises to provide the most time-efficient and effective plan to treat patients with a variety of conditions.
-His office accepts most medical insurances, auto accident cases, and workers’ compensation cases.
-For more information, visit drbeauchiropractor.com.
+Our office accepts insurance, personal injury and accident cases.
+For more information visit www.drbeauchiropractor.com.